 - Maximum Bending Moment occurring mid-way between counterforts = pl2/16

 - Maximum Bending Moment occurring at the inner face of counterforts = pl2/12

 l = The clear distance between the counterforts.

 p = The intensity of soil.

 Design of Toe Slab:

-Along the length of the toe slab, reinforcement is provided on earth face and front counterforts are provided above the toe slab if the toe slab projection is large.
+- Along the length of the toe slab, reinforcement is provided on the earth face, and front counterforts are provided above the toe slab if the toe slab projection is large.

 Design of Heel Slab:

 As a continuous slab spanning over the counterforts, the heel slab is designed, and due to the weight of soil and self-weight of the slab, it is subjected to downward forces.